Epsom and Ewell: Transport

 Railway stations in the borough include Epsom, Ewell East, Ewell West and Stoneleigh.
 Epsom Downs and Tattenham Corner stations sit on the borough borders.
-All Railway stations in the Borough have accepted the Oyster Card as payment and all except Epsom are in either fare zone 5 or 6.
+All stations in the Borough have accepted the Oyster card as payment and all except Epsom are in either fare zone 5 or 6.
 The borough is just north of, and entirely within, the M25 motorway.
-London Gatwick Airport is 20 miles south from Epsom.
-Numerous bus services run through Ewell into Epsom town centre such as TfL services 293, 418, 406, 166, 470 and Surrey County Council subsidised services 460, 480, 318, Epsom local area routes E5 and E16.
-Most services were previously run by Quality Line however since the takeover of Epsom Coaches by the RATP Group, the Surrey County Council and commercial services have been contracted to different operators such as Falcon Buses and the now defunct Buses Excetera (also known as Coaches Excetera) or have been axed entirely.
+Gatwick Airport is 20 miles south from Epsom.

+Numerous bus services run through Ewell into Epsom town centre such as London Buses services 166, 293, 406, 418, S2 and Surrey County Council subsidised services 460, 480, 318, Epsom local area routes E5, E9, E10 and E16.
+Most services were previously run by Quality Line however since the takeover of Epsom Coaches by the RATP Group, the Surrey County Council and commercial services have been contracted to different operators such as Falcon Coaches and Metrobus and the now defunct Buses Excetera (also known as Coaches Excetera) or have been discontinued entirely.
-Politics

-Epsom and Ewell is one of the few councils dominated by a group not linked to a national political party.
-Epsom and Ewell Residents Association has dominated the council since the foundation of the borough.
-Epsom and Ewell Parliamentary Constituency is one of the most Conservative seats and contains the entirety of the borough.
-As the population is not large enough for a full seat, it has also contained neighbouring areas.
-Since 1997 it also contains Ashtead, part of the Mole Valley district.
-Before boundaries changed in 1997 the constituency instead contained Banstead to the east, which is part of Reigate and Banstead borough.